Chapter 11: Fortune Upon a Dam

 Nazuchi removed his hat and began to squeeze it to let the water drip out.
 It was nice to know there was at least some water, but with the sun now coming down, this was more of a bad thing.

 But the sand castle was more interesting than the sun setting.
 There were actually a couple of guards patrolling near the castle.
-Nazuchi suspected that Sandstorm was in there, but then he remembered he was actually in some ruins.
+Nazuchi suspected that Sandstorm was in there, but then he remembered he was in Sandy Ruins.
 He took out the Magical Map and inspected the ruins.
 What also shocked him was a lime-green dot that now appeared on the map.
 It was apparently standing right on the ruins.

 His thoughts stopped when Chalk told him about some dark weirdo wearing purple armor over by the castle.